Early Years Educator Apprenticeship

 ✨Tip Number 1

 Familiarise yourself with the Early Years Foundation Stage (EYFS) framework.
-Understanding its principles will not only help you in your role but also show your commitment to early years education during interviews.
+Understanding its principles and learning goals will not only help you in your role but also impress the hiring team during your discussions.

 ✨Tip Number 2